 While establishing a document management system is certainly an initial step in the right direction, a disorganized or poorly managed system for your business documents can lead to a variety of issues.

-Following the Enron/Anderson accounting scandal in 2001, where the now-defunct accounting goliath Arthur Anderson was found guilty of obstruction of justice for destroying documents involved in the Enron audit, compliance regulations regarding standard record retention period received heavy emphasis.
+Following the Enron/Anderson accounting scandal in 2001, where the now-defunct accounting giant Arthur Anderson was found guilty of obstruction of justice for destroying documents involved in the Enron audit, compliance regulations regarding standard record retention period received heavy emphasis.

 Similarly, in 2016 the Feinstein Institute for Medical Research was doled out a $3.9 million dollar fine for a HIPAA Violation following a data breach caused by the theft of a company laptop containing medical records of several thousand individuals participating in a research project.